Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 gpt2-concat-mod-rm-2p3k-guten-rarity-all-no-cut:
 - gutenberg sorted based on rarity of all datasets, no cut , modified to remove refrences

+gpt2-concat-guten-rarity-all-no-cut:
+- gutenberg sorted based on rarity of all datasets, no cut , no modification

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh